dammitpogi/Hardcore-SK/README.md

 # Description:

-The main idea of the Rimworld to overcome difficulties that you'll encounter when landing on the planet...
-The more problems you will have, the more interesting it will be your story...
-You have a goal, a heavy goal - to survive.
-It make Rimworld worth replaying again and again...
+The main idea of your trek through your personal Rimworld is to overcome difficulties that you'll encounter upon landing...
+The more problems you will have, the more interesting your story will be...
+Your goal, as heavy as it is simple, is to survive.

-Main focus based on the growing complexity of the gameplay.
-Trying to achieve greater..Maximally immerse the player into gameplay and stay there for a long time.
-More than 100 research are waiting.
-When you start playing, you immediately understand everything...
-Campfire welcomes you.
+The main focus of this pack is based on growing the complexity of progress.
+To achieve maximum immersion of the player into the gameplay and to stay there for a long time.
+More than a hundred additional 100 researches and practically all materials now have a production chain.
+When you start playing, the goals of each phase of survival should appear paramount.
+Otherwise.
+Know that campfires welcome you.

 Cheat Sheet
 https://docs.google.com/spreadsheets/d/15plqVpwOR3apQaVIy-VjFIngLyA1D0y5ont7KYbxkaQ